 11. Teamwork skills.
 Whether working externally or internally, recruiters need to function within a team to find the best employees for an organization.

 12. IT skills.
 In the 21st century, IT skills are no longer a necessity for IT roles only.
 Basic understanding of IT skills can go a long way for a recruiter’s success.
-On the one hand, it implies the use of recruitment software (such as an applicant tracking system).
+On the one hand, it implies the use of recruitment software.
 On the other hand, recruiters’ knowledge of job-related IT skills (programming, design, system administration…) can help them greatly in finding candidates in these fields.

 14. Reliability.
 When using a recruiter, a company is relying on them to find the best possible candidate for a given position.
 A great recruiter needs to be reliable and meet the needs of the company and the candidate at the same time.